 Not really a night in, but still ... a night together.
-You could make an effort to find a massage parlor that specializes in using natural and sustainable oils and other products for their customers.
-It’s all hands to skin; no harm done.
+You could try to find a massage parlor that specializes in using natural and sustainable oils and other products for their customers.
+It’s all hands to skin — no harm done.

-Whether you’re loving or simply living this Valentine’s Day, there are plenty of ways to stay conscious about the type of impact your actions have on the environment.
-When the future of our planet is involved, no act is too small.
+Whether you’re loving or simply living this Valentine’s Day, there are plenty of ways to stay conscious about the impact your actions have on the environment.
+No act is too small.
 Here at SaltyLama, we like to think that a little goes a long way.